 Dishwashers are extremely convenient kitchen tools to have around.
 It takes the chore out of washing your dirty dishes, leaving you more time to do other activities.
-Still, did you know that you dishwasher gets dirtier even as it’s cleaning your dishes?
+Still, did you know that your dishwasher gets dirtier even as it’s cleaning your dishes?
 It seems strange, with it running hot water and soap frequently, but that actually doesn’t clean your dishwasher.
 Read these steps to take care of bacteria and get your dirty dishwasher clean again.

 Second, fill a cup with white vinegar and set it on the top rack of your dishwasher.
 Set it to the highest temperature available then run the dishwasher through a cycle.
-For this process, the only thing that should be in the dishwasher is that one cup.
-With the cycle running, the vinegar will help clean your dishwasher by removing any loose grime, sanatizing your dishwasher, and helping to remove any musty odors.
+For this process, the only thing that should be in the dishwasher is one cup.
+With the cycle running, the vinegar will help clean your dishwasher by removing any loose grime, sanitizing your dishwasher, and helping to remove any musty odors.

 Third, after sanitizing with vinegar, fill a cup with baking soda then sprinkle that around the bottom of the dishwasher.
 Run it through a short but complete cycle on the highest temperature.
-The baking soda will clean your dishwasher by freshing the smell inside and brighten the insides by removing stains.
+The baking soda will clean your dishwasher by refreshing the smell inside and brighten the insides by removing stains.

 Here are some tips for preventing build-up in your dishwasher and prolonging that visit from the mechanic.
 Making sure you clean your dishwasher regularly will ensure a long life for your appliance.

 1. Run your garbage disposal before every dishwashing.
-Since the dishwasher drains to the same pipe as your sink, make sure you keep the drain clear to prevent clogging and to stop you from needing to have a drain cleaning brooklyn service come and sort it out for you.
+Since the dishwasher drains to the same pipe as your sink, make sure you keep the drain clear to prevent clogging and to stop you from needing to have a drain cleaning Brooklyn service come and sort it out for you.

 2. Run the sink until the water gets hot.
 Running the water before starting the dishwasher will get you cleaner dishes because the cycle will start out hot.
 If you’re worried about wasting all that water, you could always put a bucket under the faucet and use it to water your plants.

 3. Set your water to start at the right temperature.
 Check the thermostat on your water heater.
-Water that is cooler than 120F (50C) won’t clean well enough, but water that is any hotter may scald.
+Water that is cooler than 120F (50C) won’t clean well enough, but the water that is any hotter may scald.